 Dates: July 23 – July 31, 2024 (9 days/8 nights)

-Safari Origination Point and Conclusion Point: This safari begins in Durban, South Africa and concludes in Durban, South Africa
+Safari Origination Point and Conclusion Point: This safari begins in Johannesburg, South Africa and concludes in Johannesburg, South Africa

 This is the package for a serious wildlife photographic getaway.

 It’s also the perfect destination if you want to get close to wildlife and observe activity in a non-obstructed perfect set of conditions.